Generate Tool

 Tips

-When Advanced Mode is enabled, you can provide a JSON structure to precisely define tool parameters.
-Here's an example:
+When Advanced Mode is enabled, provide JSON to control parameters.
+Example:

 {